dnc77/dev-cpp/README.txt

 Content summary
 ---------------

+Top level folders:
+   inc                        : class definitions (include files) src                        : source files lib                        : compiled libraries (post compilation only)

+Top level categories:
-cat: categories of this library datastruct                 : Data presentation, structures, containers etc. encode                     : Encoding/decoding structures and algorithms net                        : Networking feature libraries
+   lib/datastruct             : data presentation, structures, containers etc. lib/encode                 : encoding/decoding structures and algorithms

-lib: reusable libraries
+   lib/net                    : network programming libraries

+projects:
-  datastruct/cycbuf           : A cyclic buffer for reading/writing data
+  lib/datastruct/cycbuf       : a cyclic buffer for reading/writing data
-  datastruct/octree           : Structure can be used for 3D coll. detection encode/becode               : Big endian coding for IEEE-754, 16, 32, 64 bit
+  lib/datastruct/octree       : can be used for 3D collision detection
+  lib/encode/becode           : big endian coding for IEEE-754, 16, 32, 64 bit
-  encode/elgamal              : An encryption/decryption alg. using mod and exp
+  lib/encode/elgamal          : an encryption/decryption alg. using mod and exp
-  net/tcplib                  : A compact TCP/IP library
+  lib/net/tcplib              : a compact TCP/IP library

+Notes:

+*  The inc folder defines common classes used in this repository.
+Include files define the interface to a particular library and is a good way to get an idea on how it can be used.
+*  Makefiles under the src folder can be used to compile and link.